Midburn/burner-games/api-example.md

   "token": "t0k3n",          # The game's unique identifier "status": null,            # Status of the game: {started, ended, expired}
   "user_id": 22,             # The Midburn profile user id
-  "answered_correctly": 0,   # Questions that were answered correctly during this game "questions_count": 0,      # Questions attached to this game
-  "questions": []            # Questions array, where each object in the array is the question model }
+  "completed": false,        # Boolean indicating if the game was completed "questions_count": 0,      # Questions attached to this game "questions": []            # Questions array, where each object in the array is the question model }